John DeLorean: DeLorean Motor Company

 DeLorean left General Motors in 1973 to form his own company, the DeLorean Motor Company.
-He raised $200 million to launch the company, including $4 million from his own pocket.
+He raised $200 million to launch the company, including $4 million of his own funds.
 A two-seat sports car prototype was shown in the mid-1970s called the DeLorean Safety Vehicle (DSV), with its bodyshell designed by Italdesign's Giorgetto Giugiaro.
 The car entered into production as the DMC DeLorean.
 The car's body distinctively has stainless steel and featured gull-wing doors.
 It is powered by the "Douvrin" V6 engine developed by Peugeot, Renault, and Volvo (known as the PRV).

 The manufacturing plant to build the new car was built in Dunmurry, a suburb of Belfast in Northern Ireland, with substantial financial incentives from the Northern Ireland Development Agency of around £100 million.
 Renault was contracted to build the factory, which employed over 2,000 workers at its peak production.
 The engine was made by Renault, while Lotus designed the chassis and bodywork details.
 The Dunmurry factory eventually turned out around 9,000 cars.
 In 1980, an American Express catalog featured an ad for a DeLorean plated in 24-karat gold.
 According to the ad, only 100 were going to be manufactured and sold for $85,000.
 In total, only four were actually purchased.

-Production delays meant the DeLorean did not reach the consumer market until January 1981 (nearly a decade after the company was founded), and in the interim, the new car market had slumped considerably during the 1980 US economic recession.
+Production delays meant the DeLorean did not reach the consumer market until January 1981, nearly a decade after the company was founded, and in the interim, the new car market had slumped considerably during the 1980 US economic recession.
 This was compounded by unexpectedly lukewarm reviews from critics and the public, who generally felt the uniqueness of the DeLorean's styling did not compensate for the higher price and lower horsepower relative to other GT-influenced sports cars on the market.

-While interest in the DeLorean quickly dwindled, competing models with lower price tags and more powerful engines (such as the Chevrolet Corvette) sold in record numbers during 1980–81 in spite of the ongoing recession.
+While interest in the DeLorean quickly dwindled, competing models with lower price tags and more powerful engines, such as the Chevrolet Corvette, sold in record numbers during 1980–81 in spite of the ongoing recession.
 By February 1982, more than half of the roughly 7,000 DeLoreans produced remained unsold, DMC was $175 million in debt, and the Dunmurry factory was placed in receivership.

 In January 1982, the British government discovered that DeLorean had built just 8,500 cars and that the equivalent of £23 million, almost half the funds received in 1974, had been transferred to a Panamanian account under the name of General Product Development Services, the company intended to subsidize Lotus.
 But the money never made it to Lotus, which had collaborated in the development of the car; Lotus head Colin Chapman died at the start of the investigation into the missing money.

 After going into receivership in February 1982, DMC produced another 2,000 cars until John DeLorean's arrest in late October, at which point liquidation proceedings were undertaken, and the factory was seized by the British government.